Scubbles - The Delta Drifter

 Diet

-These creature prefer easily accessible vegatation, notibly the green algae that rests at the surface of boggy waters.
+These creatures prefer easily accessible vegetation, notably the green algae that rests at the surface of boggy waters.
 Everyday Scubbles eat their weight in algae and rest afterwards.